amirakupov/BudgetPlannerFE/README.md

 ## Getting Started

 This frontend is designed to work seamlessly with the Budget Planner backend.
-Follow the steps below to set up and run the backend server.
+Follow the steps below to set up and run the frontend server.

 ### npm start